ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 # Adding Object Behaviors
 Up to now, we have worked around the fundamentals of the plugin and creation of objects/entities.
-This section is the highlight of the plugin where things get interesting overall.
+This section is the highlight of the plugin, where things get interesting.

-There are several things we need to add behavior for each object.
-Here is a list what will it be.
+There are behavior variables we need to add for each object:
 - User Input Movement Control for Player
 - Random Input Movement Control for Enemy
 - User Input Fire Control for Player